 Emily Ruth Capper is assistant professor in the Department of Art History at the University of Minnesota.
-Her first book, Happening Pedagogy: Allan Kaprow's Experiments in Instruction, 1948-1968, is forthcoming from the University of Chicago Press.

-Michael Gallope is professor of cultural studies and comparative literature at the University of Minnesota.
+Michael Gallope is professor of Department of Cultural Studies and Comparative Literature at the University of Minnesota.
 His most recent book is The Musician as Philosopher: New York's Vernacular Avant-Garde, 1958-1978 (University of Chicago Press, 2024).

-Natilee Harren is associate professor of modern and contemporary art history and theory at the University of Houston School of Art and the author of Fluxus Forms: Scores, Multiples, and the Eternal Network (University of Chicago Press, 2020).
+Natilee Harren is associate professor of modern and contemporary art history and critical studies at the University of Houston School of Art and the author of Fluxus Forms: Scores, Multiples, and the Eternal Network (University of Chicago Press, 2020).